 The watchdog timer has the function of detecting when the program is out of control.
 Therefore, we recommend using the watchdog timer to improve reliability of a system.
 The watchdog timer is a 15-bit counter which down-counts the clock derived by dividing the BCLK using the prescaler.
-Whether a watchdog timer interrupt is generated or reset is selected when an underflow occurs in the watchdog timer.
-When the watchdog timer interrupt is selected, write to the watchdog timer start register after the watchdog timer interrupt occurs (initialize watchdog timer).
-Watchdog timer interrupt is selected when bit 2 (PM12) of the processor mode register 1 (address 000516) is "0" and reset is selected when PM12 is "1".
-No value other than "1" can be written in PM12.
-Once when reset is selected (PM12="1"), watchdog timer interrupt cannot be selected by software.
+A watchdog timer interrupt is generated when an underflow occurs in the watchdog timer.
 When XIN is selected for the BCLK, bit 7 of the watchdog timer control register (address 000F16) selects the prescaler division ratio (by 16 or by 128).
 When XCIN is selected as the BCLK, the prescaler is set for division by 2 regardless of bit 7 of the watchdog timer control register (address 000F16).
 Thus the watchdog timer's period can be calculated as given below.
 The watchdog timer's period is, however, subject to an error due to the prescaler.

 With XIN chosen for BCLK

-Watchdog timer period = prescaler dividing ratio (16 or 128) X watchdog timer count (32768) Material gamer period = BCLK
+Watchdog timer period = prescaler dividing ratio (16 or 128) X watchdog timer count (32768)

+Material og tiller period - BCLK

 With XCIN chosen for BCLK

-Watchdog timer period = prescaler dividing ratio (2) X watchdog timer count (32768) BCLK
+Watchdog timer period = prescaler dividing ratio (2) X watchdog timer count (32768)

+BCLK